Assessment & Marking Teaching Tools

 • Staff can predefine the answers for up to 200 questions, with answer choices A-E. Gradescope supports scoring options of exact, partial or either/or scoring.

-• Students are provided with a standard answer template, to enter their name, student ID number and their answer choices.
+• Students need to be provided with a printed Gradescope Bubble Answer Sheet (PDF) to enter their name, student ID number and their answer choices.
+(Please do not make any changes to this standard answer template).

 • Completed answer sheets are scanned (using a standard photocopier).
 The scanned pdfs are then uploaded to Gradescope.